tanimaraeliassantos/Laravel-cars-project/README.md

 When making changes, make sure you reload to see it on the page.

-You can register a new account at the Register button, at top right.\
-You will be automatically logged in once registered.

-Or you can use the following login info:\
-Email Address: user10@email.com\
-Password: user10password

 ### `php artisan test`

 Launches the test runner.